$0 Spain Highly Skilled Professional Visa Guide — Quick-Start Checklist

 While you wait for the TIE, your UGE-CE authorization document (combined with your entry visa stamp) serves as proof of your right to live and work in Spain.
 Keep a certified copy.

-The 30-Day Clock and What Happens If You Miss It
+The One-Month Clock and What Happens If You Miss It

-The law requires you to apply for the TIE within 30 days of entering Spain or from the date of your Social Security affiliation (whichever creates the obligation).
-However — and this is important — the 30-day deadline applies to submitting the application, not to receiving the card.
+The law requires you to apply for the TIE within one month of entering Spain or when the work authorization becomes effective, as applicable.
+However — and this is important — the deadline applies to submitting the application, not to receiving the card.

-If the cita previa system makes it impossible to book within 30 days, document your attempts.
+If the cita previa system makes it impossible to book within one month, document your attempts.
 Screenshot the booking portal showing no available slots.
 This creates a paper record that you acted in good faith.
-In practice, officers are aware of the system dysfunction and a minor delay caused by an unavailable appointment is not grounds for sanction — but the burden of demonstrating good faith is on you.
+Do not assume that a delay is excused; keep this record and ask the competent station or an adviser how to document the delay.

 Practical Timeline for HQP Holders